Is San Sebastian Worth Visiting? Yes! Here’s why

 - Basque cheesecake

-If like me, you can’t resist getting stuck into outdoors or adventure sports, San Sebastian has tons on offer.
+If, like me, you can’t resist getting stuck into the outdoors or adventure sports, San Sebastian has tons to choose from.

 Besides surfing, there are plenty of hiking trails in the area.